ritua2/BOINCatTACC/api/midas_processing/README.md

 Language libraries, installed in the order that the user provides.
 If they cannot be installed directly, add the explicit instructions in the set-up file.
 All libraries must be preceded by the language they support.
 BOINC does not support software which requires a license or monetary cost to be used.
 The name of the library must also be the name of the library when it is installed.
-This name may differe from the one used when it is called.
+This name may differ from the one used when it is called.
 For C++ libraries installed through buckaroo, use the buckaroo name, not the conventional one.
 In the case of C/C++; we will use the buckaroo package manager because of its simplicity, This means that only packages available from buckarooo will be automatically set-up for the user.
 For all others, it is necessary to specify the build process directly in the set-up file.
 Libraries will be installed via the default package manager (pip for python, cargo for Rust, etc).
 Note: There are certain libraries (basemap in python, for example) that require a specific setup.
-These libraries cannot be setup in this command and the suer must do so in the set-up file.
+These libraries cannot be setup in this command and the user must do so in the set-up file.
 In the case of C, Fortran, and C++, the user must specify the install and set-up the appropriate paths using the set-up file.
 To add a library, select the language first and then the language with the following syntax:
 ```